-Your average visitor is only reading 20% of words on any given page.
+Your average visitor is only reading 20% of words of any given page.

-That means your copywriting needs to cleaner than Mr. Cleans bald head or you’ll quickly lose their attention.
+That means your copywriting needs to be cleaner than Mr. Clean’s bald head or you’ll quickly lose their attention.

 It’s easy to think that with little to no writing experience, you could spice up your businesses sales copy without any help.

 Stop right there.

 Do you want to generate more revenue or leads?

 Then you need to hire a professional copywriter.

 The benefits are endless: more sales, increased traffic to your website, and they save you time to name a few.